 1.2 INTER-CORPORATE RELATIONSHIPS

-The Corporation is an indirect, wholly-owned subsidiary of Fortis.
-Fortis is a leader in the North American electric and gas utility business, serving customers across Canada, the United States and the Caribbean.
+The Corporation is an indirect, wholly-owned subsidiary of Fortis, a leader in the North American regulated electric and gas utility industry.
+Fortis shares are listed on both the Toronto Stock Exchange and the New York Stock Exchange.